jorge-mauricio/syncsystem-multiplatformv1-dev/devops/README.md

 ## New Project Setup and Configuration
-Create and configure the code base.
+Optional tips and guidelines for creating and configuring a new code base with a the project as a boiler plate.

 ### Local Git Verification
 - Make sure you have the correct user configured: